iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 ### Sweep NFT Owned Funds

-You can use the `sweep-nft-owned-fun` command to collect all funds currently stored in a NFT.
+You can use the `sweep-nft-owned-fun` command to collect all funds currently stored in an NFT.
 You can run the `sweep-nft-owned-fun` command with the `-help` flag to view the available options.

 ```bash
 ./cli-wallet sweep-nft-owned-funds -help